 July 18, 2008 Day 4 – Cooke City, MT to Gillette, WY

 The Grizzly attack stories continued with the Cooke City locals this morning at the fuel station.
 Tom and I loaded up with fuel and headed out at 7:00 towards Beartooth Highway.
 How appropriate.
 Early morning is the most favorite part of the day for wildlife, so that fact and the 36-degree air kept us a bit under the posted limit.
 The cool air and spectacular scenery woke me up quickly and made the slower ride very pleasing.
 We saw a couple of moose, plenty of deer, Pronghorn and some random marmot for good measure.

-I took my bike over to a washing area to get the Texas rain and Montana forest road construction grime off of my bike in prep of tomorrow’s 25th anniversary BMW K-Bike Koncours celebration.
-And who rolls up to wash his bike but Greg Feeler with my bike’s sister serial number K75S.
+I took my bike over to a washing area to get the Texas rain and Montana forest road construction grime off of my bike in prep of tomorrow’s 25th anniversary BMW K-Bike Koncourse celebration.
+And who rolls up to wash his K75S but Greg Feeler with its sister serial number to my K75S.
 We exchanged greetings and I held both bike’s handlebars.
-It was a touching moment.
-“Separated at birth and reunited in Gillette.”
+It was a touching moment… “Separated at birth and reunited in Gillette.”